 2. A course that has been pre-approved (proposal not required)

-For students completing their Capstone in Fall 2018, the Capstone Proposal Form MUST be submitted to your Honors Advisor by the first day of the semester.
+For students completing their Capstone in Fall 2018, the Capstone Proposal Form MUST be submitted to your Honors Advisor by the 3rd Friday of the semester.
 For students completing their capstone in Spring 2019, Captone Proposals should be submitted by December 7th.
 Students should work with their advisor to ensure that the document submitted is ready for approval by faculty and the Director of Academic Affairs.
 Submitting the Capstone Proposal Form by the appropriate deadline is not a guarantee of approval.

 Capstone Learning Outcomes: